 You’ve likely engaged in professional development before, but has that ever included emotional intelligence training?

-Explicitly teach about EI.
-As with any skill, it’s difficult to increase your EI if you don’t understand it.
-Whether you hire an outside consultant, or can call on an internal HR Leader who specializes in EI (like an Employee Experience Designer or an Employee Culture and Engagement Specialist), it can be helpful to coordinate an EI workshop.
+As with any skill, it’s difficult to increase your emotional intelligence if you don’t understand it.
+Whether you hire an outside consultant, or can call on an internal HR Leader who specializes in EI (like an Employee Experience Designer or an Employee Culture and Engagement Specialist), it can be helpful to coordinate an EI workshopto begin teaching emotional intelligence.
 Depending on the curriculum, an EI workshop can help participants learn the core skills of healthy emotional intelligence, deal more effectively with difficult people, and/or enhance team awareness.

-Model empathy and compassion.
-It may seem elementary, but one of the best ways to foster EI at work is to model it yourself.
+It may seem elementary, but one of the best ways to foster emotional intelligence at work is to model it yourself.
 Create a culture of compassion by recognizing employee accomplishments and supporting employees who are struggling.
 Write thoughtful thank-you notes for an exceptional job.
 Or order flowers for an employee experiencing a loss.
 Demonstrating situational awareness—and publicly recognizing the emotional needs of your team—can be an effective way to not only practice EI, but foster it across the organization.